What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 Psychotherapeutic treatment and hypnosis

-It should be borne in mind that drug treatment does not guarantee the achievement of long-term and stable remission, if the true cause of the tic disorder has not been eliminated.
-Behavioral psychotherapy is necessarily included in the treatment of all types of nervous tics, the purpose of which is to minimize the degree of anxiety of the patient, teach relaxation skills, and help the individual develop confidence.
+It is worth considering that drug treatment does not guarantee the achievement of long-term and stable remission if it has not been eliminated the real reason tic disorder.
+In the treatment of all types of nervous tics, behavioral psychotherapy must be included, the purpose of which is to minimize the patient’s degree of anxiety, teach relaxation skills, and help the individual develop confidence.

-Techniques of hypnosis provide real help in the treatment of psychogenic nervous tics.
+Hypnosis techniques provide real assistance in the treatment of psychogenic nervous tics.
 During a hypnotic session, the patient is in a state of natural trance.
-During a trance, all muscle groups of the skeletal muscles relax in a person, muscle spasms and clamps disappear, and nervous tension is eliminated.
-The semi-drowsy state helps to stabilize the functioning of all organs, including the normalization of the functions of the central nervous system.
-Immersion in a hypnotic trance regulates cardiac activity, promotes measured breathing, and activates the body's recovery processes.
+During trance, a person relaxes all muscle groups of skeletal muscles, muscle spasms and tension disappear, nervous tension.
+A semi-asleep state helps to stabilize the functioning of all organs, including normalization of the functions of the central nervous system.
+Immersion in a hypnotic trance streamlines cardiac activity, promotes measured breathing, and activates the body’s recovery processes.

-Another advantage of hypnosis techniques is the possibility of direct access to the unconscious sphere, which is a repository of a person's life “script”.
-Working with the subconscious allows you to identify the direct source of the development of a nervous tic, eliminate the destructive components of the life program.
-Hypnosis treatment allows the patient to rethink the difficult moments of his personal history in a comfortable environment, get rid of illogical fears, and eliminate internal prohibitions and restrictions.
+Another advantage of hypnosis techniques is the possibility of direct access to the unconscious sphere, which is the repository of a person’s life “script”.
+Working with the subconscious allows you to identify the direct source of the development of a nervous tic and eliminate the destructive components of your life program.
+Treatment with hypnosis allows the patient, in a comfortable environment, to rethink the difficult moments of his personal history, get rid of illogical fears, and eliminate internal prohibitions and restrictions.

-Treatment of a nervous tic with hypnosis- a real chance to defeat tic disorder without torturing your body with toxic products from the pharmaceutical industry.
-The advantage of hypnosis treatment is comfort, painlessness, non-trauma, since all manipulations during the sessions are natural and harmless.
+Treatment of nervous tics with hypnosis– a real chance to overcome tic disorder without torturing your body with toxic products from the pharmaceutical industry.
+The advantage of treatment using hypnosis is comfort, painlessness, and atraumaticity, since all manipulations during sessions are natural and harmless.

-Audio recordings for the treatment of phobias and immersion in the ultra-deep stages of hypnosis.
+Audio recordings for the treatment of phobias and immersion in ultra-deep stages of hypnosis.

-“- Tell me, please, where should I go from here?
+“- Please tell me where should I go from here?

-- Somewhere you will definitely get, - said the Cat.
-"You just have to walk long enough."
+“You’ll definitely end up somewhere,” said the Cat.
+“You just have to walk long enough.”

-Somnambulism (deep stage of hypnosis) is a mode of operation of the brain, in which all psychic forces are subordinated to one idea or feeling.
-The criterion for achieving this state can be considered amnesia (loss of memory) and hallucinations (with closed eyes).
+Somnambulism (deep stage of hypnosis) is a mode of brain operation in which all mental forces are subordinated to one idea or feeling.
+The criterion for achieving this state can be considered amnesia (memory loss) and hallucinations (with eyes closed).

-• Audio recordings for reaching the ultra-deep stages of hypnosis.
+• Audio recordings for achieving ultra-deep stages of hypnosis.

-For therapeutic purposes, "light somnambulism" is usually used - the middle stage of hypnosis (two points according to Katkov, the level of eyelid catalepsy in Elman's induction), but even this level of immersion will require courage for you.
-It will be necessary to abandon everyday fears at the expense of hypnosis (“turn into zombies, break the psyche”) and think why the two-century practice of using hypnosis in medicine did not lead to licensing of hypnotherapeutic activity?
-After answering this question in yourself, think about the purpose of immersion in the somnambulist.
-Do you want to get rid of a psychosomatic illness or just experience the sensation of hypnotic nirvana?
-Both are good, but in the first case, you need to be prepared for the fact that at some stage familiar symptoms will arise.
-Do you want to get rid of them?
-Then, while listening to the recording, you will not only have to put up with them, but also hold onto and even savor them.
-This is necessary for the process of therapy to begin in the free layers of the psyche that you have opened.
+For therapeutic purposes, “light somnambulism” is usually used - the middle stage of hypnosis (two points according to Katkov, the level of eyelid catalepsy in Elman’s induction), but even this level of immersion will require courage.
+It will be necessary to give up everyday fears about hypnosis (“they will turn you into zombies, break your psyche”) and think about why the two-century practice of using hypnosis in medicine has not led to licensing of hypnotherapy activities?
+Having answered this question in yourself, think about the purpose of immersion in a somnambulist.
+Do you want to get rid of a psychosomatic illness or just experience the feeling of hypnotic nirvana?
+Both are good, but in the first case you need to be prepared for the fact that at some stage familiar symptoms will arise.
+After all, you want to get rid of them?
+Then, while listening to the recording, you will have to not only put up with them, but also hold on to them and even savor them.
+This is necessary so that the process of therapy can begin in the free layers of the psyche that you have uncovered.

-Treat audio recordings at ease.
-You can turn on any of them from the place where you can surrender to the surging experiences: and sob excitedly, and laugh convulsively, and throw tantrums, and express thoughts aloud.
-You can use both tracks in turn, switching from the first to the second, or vice versa, as soon as any obstacle arises.
-The main thing is not to forget that this is not a treatment, but a "probe" - a game of hypnotherapy.
+Please use audio recordings freely.
+You can turn on any of them from the place where you can surrender to the surging emotions: sob excitedly, and laugh convulsively, and have hysterics, and express thoughts out loud.
+You can use both tracks alternately, switching from the first to the second or vice versa as soon as any obstacle arises.
+The main thing is not to forget that this is not a treatment, but a “tester” - a game of hypnotherapy.
 The hypnostimulator is designed to create an advertising and propaganda effect so that you become more serious about the possibilities of hypnotherapy.
-Therefore, the smoothing out or even the complete disappearance of painful symptoms should not mislead you - you just got the opportunity to make sure that hypnotherapy is indicated for you.
-Now you know for sure that you should make an appointment with a live specialist in order to undergo a full course of treatment.
+Therefore, the smoothing or even complete disappearance of painful symptoms should not mislead you - you simply have the opportunity to make sure that hypnotherapy is indicated for you.
+Now you know for sure that you should make an appointment with a live specialist to undergo a full course of treatment.

 Faces?
-These are uncontrolled muscle spasms, involuntary muscle contractions.
-Most often, the patient experiences rapid blinking of eyelashes, sharp twitching eye movements, or wrinkling of the nose.
-These phenomena are also called mimic spasms.
-Although they occur involuntarily, that is, regardless of the person's desire or unwillingness, they can be temporarily suppressed by a conscious effort.
+These are uncontrollable muscle spasms, involuntary muscle contractions.
+Most often, the patient experiences rapid blinking of eyelashes, sudden jerking movements of the eyes, or wrinkling of the nose.
+Such phenomena are also called facial spasms.
+Although they occur involuntarily, that is, regardless of the person’s desire or unwillingness, they can be temporarily suppressed by conscious effort.

-A wide variety of diseases and conditions can cause problems such as nervous tics.
-The causes and treatment in adults are rarely considered, since most often the pathology is diagnosed in children with various neurological disorders.
-Nevertheless, adult patients also complain of tics quite often.
+The most various diseases and conditions can cause a problem such as nervous tics.
+The causes and treatment in adults are considered quite rarely, since most often the pathology is diagnosed in children with various neurological disorders.
+However, adult patients also complain of tics quite often.
 This phenomenon is more common in males than in girls and women.

 Types of ticks

-A number of different tics are known to medicine, which differ significantly from each other in prerequisites, clinical manifestations and the severity of the condition.
-The intensity and frequency of muscle spasms can often be used to diagnose a primary neurological disorder.
+Medicine knows a number of different tics, which differ significantly from each other in their prerequisites, clinical manifestations and the severity of the condition.
+The intensity and frequency of muscle spasms can often help diagnose a primary neurological disorder.

-Most often, doctors are faced with a symptom such as a transient nervous tic.
-Causes and treatment in adults are relatively easy - such disorders in most cases go away on their own.
-In this case, involuntary muscle movements do not last long and can be repeated every day for a month or longer, but the total duration does not exceed one year.
+Most often, doctors encounter such a symptom as a transient nervous tic.
+The causes and treatment in adults are characterized by comparative ease - such disorders in most cases go away on their own.
+Involuntary muscle movements do not last long and can be repeated every day for a month or longer, but the total duration does not exceed one year.

-This type of tick implies an irresistible desire to make a certain movement and even make a specific sound.
-It can be expressed in the following:
+This type of tic implies an irresistible desire to make a certain movement and even make a specific sound.
+It can be expressed as follows:

 • frequent blinking of the eyes;